scottjac01/liri-node-app/README.md

   movie-this,<br>
   do-what-it-says <br>

-  Depending on your choices liri might ask some other question<br>
+  Depending on your choices, liri will ask other specific question<br>